trustpilot/principles/README.md

 *We do this because code written with open source on mind, is usually cleaner, better documented and not tightly coupled to anything internally.
 Generally it’s a good sanity check that we’re not doing anything too weird internally.
 Additionally, open source is a great recruiting tool for us to display our engineering culture.*

-*We have some [guidelines](https://github.com/trustpilot/wiki/blob/master/Open%20Source/Open%20Source%20Guidelines.md) on how to practically do an open source repository.*
+*We have a company-wide [Open Source Policy](https://github.com/trustpilot/opensource) to guide you on how to use open source (especially in products).*

 ## Services First